randees/SimpleStepFlutter-Clean/README.md

-# íº€ Simple Step Flutter - Health Tracking App
+# ï¿½ï¿½ï¿½ Simple Step Flutter - Health Tracking App

 A comprehensive Flutter application for health data tracking with AI-powered analytics, built with Supabase backend and OpenAI integration.